Studio Policies.

 Spencer: https://pedersen-music-studio-spencer-location.square.site

 Instructor absences are handled differently than student absences.
-The yearly calendar is planned in advance so all students who take lessons for the entire year will have the same number of lessons, no matter what day of the week your lesson is scheduled.
 I will never ask you to suddenly come to the studio on a different day and time because of a conflict or illness on my part.
-Extra dates at the end of each semester will be utilized as make-up lesson times for instructor cancellations.
-These allow you to keep your regular lesson day and time so there is no disruption to your schedule if I have an unforeseen emergency.
+Extra dates at the end of each semester will be utilized as make-up lesson times for instructor cancellations, allowing you to keep your regular lesson time.
 If an emergency causes me to miss more lessons than are available in the makeup calendar, I will reimburse your tuition for the lessons I am unable to makeup.
-For weather related conflicts, all lessons will be moved online for that day.
-I will make sure to contact you directly if I have to move lessons online due to weather.
-If you cannot attend an online lesson during a weather event, you may makeup that lesson by attending a masterclass or take that day off as one of your three FREE lessons.

 Tuition.

 Tuition is not based on the total number of lessons a student attends.
 Tuition is paid for a spot in the studio, which comes with many benefits in a studio with a full-time instructor.
 Tuition includes materials, a weekly scheduled lesson slot, options for swap lessons, the recital, masterclasses, personalized music arrangements, music packets and outside of lesson preparation time.
 There is no price adjustment or refund for unattended lessons, as a lesson spot cannot be “sold” to another student when absent.
-Two weeks notice is required to withdraw from lessons.
-Tuition is calculated with the expectation that a student may miss up to 2 lessons during the year that they are unable to makeup.
-This means, if you attend all lessons during the calendar year, you will have attended 2 FREE lessons.

 Dismissal from Lessons .